xtalax/FTDWave/README.md

 The simulation is defined in the FTDWave.jl file, using some utility functions from the other modules in this package and also some external packages.

-Don't hesitate to send me a message if you run in to trouble or have any questions
+Don't hesitate to send me a message if you run in to trouble or have any questionsp

+Please submit any aesthetic results to Aesthetic function graphposting on FB :)